DawudVEVO/-Bug-Report-CS2/README.md

 Confirmed issue is not present in other games

 Expected Behavior
 When spectating, FPS should remain consistent with when playing — no performance throttling unless intentionally enabled by the player.

 Actual Behavior
 FPS drops to 60 only while spectating; returns to normal when interacting with UI.

+Suggested Cause
+The engine likely interprets spectating + no input as "idle" and reduces render priority or frame rate — but does not reset it correctly without UI interaction.